gastii11/holbertonschool-hbnb/README.md

     BusinessLogic -->> API : Return Success
     API -->> User : Successfully Place Creation Message (code 201)
 ```
+## General Description

+The Place Creation use case allows a user to create a new Place within the system.
+The process covers the entire flow — from when the user submits the place data until the system validates and stores it in the database.
+This flow includes both successful and error scenarios such as invalid data, validation failure, or an already existing place.

+## Components

+User: Interacts with the system interface to create a new place.

+API: Receives the user’s request, performs initial checks, and forwards it to the business logic layer.

+BusinessLogic: Applies business rules, verifies if the place already exists, and handles the creation process.

+Database: Stores the new place information and returns confirmation or error messages.

+## Process Flow
+### Main Flow

+1. The User sends a request to the API to create a new place.

+2. The API receives the request and forwards it to the BusinessLogic layer.

+3. BusinessLogic validates the received data.

+4. It checks the Database to verify if the place already exists.

+5. If the place does not exist, BusinessLogic requests the Database to create a new record.

+6. The Database confirms that the place was successfully created.

+7. BusinessLogic sends a success message back to the API.

+8. The API responds to the User with a successful creation message (HTTP 201).

+## Alternative Flows
+### Invalid Data

+If the data sent by the user is invalid (missing fields, wrong format, etc.), the API returns:

+HTTP Code: 400

+Message: Wrong Data Error Message.

+### Validation Failed

+If the BusinessLogic detects that the data does not meet business rules (e.g., too short name, invalid location):

+HTTP Code: 401

+Message: Place Creation Failed Error Message.

+### Place Already Exists

+If the place already exists in the database, BusinessLogic returns an error:

+HTTP Code: 401

+Message: Place Creation Failed Error Message

 ## Review Submission sequence